Humko Tumse Pyaar Hai

-This film received mixed reviews and was a box office bomb, however Bobby Deol's performance was praised by critics..

 Plot

 Durga is a blind woman with a talent for shaping pottery.
 She is poor and lives with her widowed mother in a village.
 She meets Rohit aka Babu, who saves her life.
 The pair become friends and fall in love.
-Durga creates a clay bust of Rohit by feeling Rohit's facial features, but weeps because she cannot see it.
+Durga creates a clay bust of Rohit by feeling Rohit's facial features, but she weeps because she cannot see it.
 Rohit tells her he will find a way to help her see again.

 When Durga's mother is killed by village goon Rana, Rohit promises to marry her and take care of her.
 He takes her to a hospital where she will have surgery to regain her sight.
 While she is recovering (before the bandages are removed), Rana, angry that he was rejected by Durga, attempts to murder Rohit, who goes missing.

 Upon receiving news of Rohit's death, Durga goes into depression.
-Dr. Prasad, her doctor, takes her under his wing and takes her to Switzerland.
-There, she meets Raj, a businessman who falls in love with her.
+Dr. Prasad, her doctor, is there when she meets Raj, a businessman who falls in love with her.
 He, too, is grieving a dead friend and recognizes that Durga is also lonely.
 Through his persistence and kindness, Durga finally accepts Raj's marriage proposal.
 Unknown to both, Durga's first love and Raj's dead friend are the same man, Rohit.

-On the day of Raj and Durga's engagement, Raj is told that Rohit is alive and has been in a coma for six months but has woken up and is in a hospital.
+On the day of Raj and Durga's engagement, Raj is told that Rohit is alive and has been in a coma for six months, but has woken up and is in a hospital.
 Raj retrieves Rohit, and they return to the house in time for the engagement.
-Rohit is shocked to discover that Raj's fiancée is Durga but stays quiet for his friend's happiness.
+Rohit is shocked to discover that Raj's fiancée is Durga, but stays quiet for his friend's happiness.